-Mandate the Committees of Finance and Power to investigate and determine the performance of the loan and the utilisation of funds disbursed by the Central Bank of Nigeria for metering purposes.
+Mandate the Committees on Finance, and Power to investigate and determine the performance of the loan and the utilisation of funds disbursed by the Central Bank of Nigeria for metering purposes (HR.
+293/10/2023).

-9. Need to Investigate the Incessant Loss of Firearms and Ammunition in the Nigerian Police Armament from 2012 - 2022: Hon, Salman Idris.
+16. Need to Investigate the Incessant Loss of Firearms and Ammunition in the Nigeria Police Armament from 2012 - 2022